songchenwen/gphotosuploader/docker/README.md

   5. run ,and this uploader will monitor all changes in your /photo folder, and upload to your google photo storage. if you see "Watching " in log ,it means everything works right.
       ![step4](images/step4.png)

-  6. if this folder is new, you can go to the terminal and start a bash ,then execute: gphotosuploader --upload /photo --maxConcurrenct 4 this comamnd will upload all your photos and videos in /photo .
+  6. if this folder is new and you needto upload all, you can go to the terminal and start a bash ,then execute: gphotosuploader --upload /photo --maxConcurrenct 4 this comamnd will upload all your photos and videos in /photo .
       ![step5](images/step5.png)